MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 ``-o``                    Specify output directory
 =====================     ==========================================================================================

     **Computational Resources** needed for metagenomic assembly will vary significantly between datasets.
 In general, metagenomic assembly requires a lot of memory (usually > 100 Gb).
 You can use multiple threads (16-32) to speed up the assembly.
 Because test data set provided is very small, merging of the pair-end reads was not necessary (see :doc:`../preprocessing/preprocessing`).
-It is helpful when working with real data - don't forget to include the merged and singlton files with ``--pe1-m`` and ``--pe1-s`` options.
+It is helpful when working with real data - don't forget to include the merged and singleton files with ``--pe1-m`` and ``--pe1-s`` options.

 **Filtering**: